 --Supervisor Simitian, Board President's 2019 State of the County Address

-Asian American Health Services -- Supervisor Simitian has long championed expanded services for Asian-American residents.
+Community Health Worker Program to Support Asian American and Pacific Islander Health – Supervisor Simitian has long championed expanded services for Asian-American residents.
 He secured approval to fund enlarging the health clinic at Asian Americans for Community Involvement, which doubled the clinic's annual patient visits.
 Supervisor Simitian also led the Board in requesting an assessment of health disparities within Asian communities.

 In 2020, acting on the findings from the assessment, Supervisor Simitian drafted a referral that was approved by the Santa Clara Board of Supervisors.
 This created a Community Health Worker program for the Asian and Pacific Island communities.
 This program enables local community health workers to connect people with appropriate social and health services.
 Removing cultural and linguistic barriers in both reaching and servicing the communities allows for greater access, leading to better health outcomes.
 Learn more

-- Planned Parenthood Partnership, Mountain View -- Planned Parenthood Partnership, Mountain View -- Supervisor Simitian led the Board in developing a partnership with Planned Parenthood Mar Monte to augment health care services in North County/District Five, the only supervisorial district without a County health clinic.
-The County has leased a section of Planned Parenthood's new facility in Mountain View to provide specialty services, including pediatric and dental care.
+- Planned Parenthood Partnership, Mountain View – Supervisor Simitian led the Board in developing a partnership with Planned Parenthood Mar Monte to augment health care services in North County since District Five was the only supervisorial district without a County health clinic.
+In early 2022, the County opened a specialty care clinic and pharmacy at Planned Parenthood's new facility in Mountain View.
+Planned Parenthood provides primary health care and reproductive health services, while the County provides complementary services that might otherwise not be readily available in North County.
 Learn more

-Expanding Healthcare Coverage for the "Missing Middle" -- After expanding health care to lower-income residents through the Affordable Care Act and other programs, Supervisor Simitian grew increasingly concerned about the “missing middle”, residents who did not benefit from government programs or could not afford the premiums and co-pays for their employer-provided insurance.
-With this in mind, Supervisor Simitian worked closely with County administration to create a program that subsidizes healthcare costs for residents seeking medically necessary care at the County’s VMC hospitals and clinics.
-The program began in July 2020 and benefits families making up to $170,000 on a sliding scale, with those making below $105,000 receiving a full subsidy.
+Expanding Healthcare Coverage for the "Missing Middle" – After expanding health care to lower-income residents through the Affordable Care Act and other programs, Supervisor Simitian grew increasingly concerned about the “missing middle”, residents who did not benefit from government programs or could not afford the premiums and co-pays for their employer-provided insurance.
+With this in mind, Simitian worked closely with County administration to create programs that subsidize health care and mental health costs for residents.
 Learn more